Car vs. bus

 - Citilink Fares

-- New Years Day, January 1; Memorial Day, Monday in May 25–31; U.S. Independence Day, July 4; Parade Day, First day of Three Rivers Festival, a Saturday in July close to July 9 (more precise measure to be added later based on research from old newspapers?; Labor Day, Monday in September 1–7; Thanksgiving, Thursday in November 21–28; and Christmas.
-Source: Citilink Hours of Operation
+- New Years Day, January 1; Memorial Day, Monday in May 25–31; U.S. Independence Day, July 4; Labor Day, Monday in September 1–7; Thanksgiving, Thursday in November 21–28; and Christmas.
+Source: Citilink route 9 map

 - Citilink Route 21 map

-- Technically, each passenger adds extra mass that increases the fuel consumption by a few percent, but drivers don't notice this in practice.
+- Each passenger adds extra mass that increases the fuel consumption by a few percent, which drivers don't notice in practice.